brandonyzhao/brandonyzhao.github.io/_pages/about.md

   - /about.html
 ---

 Third-year PhD student at Caltech studying Computing and Mathematical Sciences.
-I am currently supported by the Gupta Fellowship.
+I was previously supported by the Gupta Fellowship.

 Previously at Duke, studying Mathematics, Computer Science and Statistics.

-My research interests include Computer Vision as well as Computational Imaging.
+My research interests include Computational Imaging and Computer Vision.
+Currently I'm working on using computational imaging techniques for astrophysical applications.

 <!-- Publications
 ====== -->